 While avoiding refined sugar is the main part of a sugar detox, it’s also important to remove other refined carbs.
 This means cutting out everything that’s made from bleached white flour.
 That includes white bread, bagels, cereal, pasta, and crackers.

 Cut Natural Sugars, Too

 There are also some foods you shouldn’t eat on a sugar detox because of their high carb content, including starchy vegetables like corn, white potatoes, sweet potatoes, squash, and pumpkin.

 While fruits are normally healthy, you should avoid fruits with a high glycemic index like bananas, pineapple, and watermelon during the first two weeks of a cleanse.
 Cut out dried fruit entirely.
 The sugar content is concentrated and many fruits sold as “dried” are actually candied, which means they were boiled in sugar syrup to make them sweeter.

 If you are doing a month-long detox, you can slowly add in naturally sweet fruits after the first two weeks.
 For a shorter cleanse, avoid them entirely.

 Avoid Artificial Sweeteners

-“Why no artificial sweeteners?” you may ask.
+"Why no artificial sweeteners?” you may ask.
 Well, aside from their known harmful effects, this isn’t just a cleanse for your body, it’s also a cleanse for your palette.
 The chemicals that make up artificial sweeteners can be many hundreds of times sweeter than sugar.
-Just like a drug addict builds up a tolerance for drugs, our taste buds become desensitized to sweetness.
-This creates an artificially inflated standard of sweetness, and we require greater and greater amounts of sweeteners just so that our food “tastes right” to us.
+Our taste buds become desensitized to sweetness.
+This creates an artificially inflated standard of sweetness, and we require greater and greater amounts of sweeteners just so that our food "tastes right" to us.